autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 ![A screenshot in hsv_script.sh](/assets/hsv_picker_no_mask.png)

 The image above shows the `hsv_script.sh` with a web ui screenshot loaded.
 The blue line in the center of the image is the line that we want to follow.
+The horizontal black bar in the camera image is the detection bar; this is defined by `SCAN_Y` and `SCAN_HEIGHT` and is the area where the mask is applied to try to isolate the pixels in the line.
+When pixels are detected they will be draw in white in the detection area.

 The bottom of the screen has 6 trackbars to select the 3 parts of the low HSV value and the 3 parts of the high HSV value that are used to create a mask to pull out the pixels in the line.
 You can move those scrollbars manually to try to find the right range to pick out the line.
 As you change them the resulting mask will be applied to the image and you will see pixels start to turn back.
 The Hue value is typically the most important value to get the range correct on.
 You can reset the trackbars and clear the mask anytime by selecting the Escape key on the keyboard.